Metropolitan Manila Development Authority: Metro Manila Council

 The governing board and policy making body of the MMDA is the Metro Manila Council, composed of the mayors of the cities and municipalities.

-The heads of the Department of Transportation (DOTr), Department of Public Works and Highways (DPWH), Department of Tourism (DOT), Department of Budget and Management (DBM), Department of Human Settlements and Urban Development (DHSUD), and Philippine National Police (PNP) or their duly authorized representatives, attend meetings of the council as non-voting members.
+The heads of the Department of Transportation (DOTr), Department of Public Works and Highways (DPWH), Department of Tourism (DOT), Department of Budget and Management (DBM), Department of Human Settlements and Urban Development (DHSUD), and Philippine National Police-National Capital Region Police Office (PNP-NCRPO) or their duly authorized representatives, attend meetings of the council as non-voting members.

 The council is the policy-making body of the MMDA.